Lightstreamer/Lightstreamer-example-BandwidthandFrequency-client-javascript/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Get the lightstreamer.js file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put it in the src/js folder of the demo (if that is the case, please create it).
-Alternatively you can build a lightstreamer.js file from the
+* Get the `lightstreamer.js` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder of the demo (if that is the case, please create it).
+Alternatively you can build a `lightstreamer.js` file from the
   [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20140310/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
-  In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, StaticGrid, Chart, SimpleChartListener, and StatusWidget modules and to use the "Use AMD" version.
+  In that case be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
-* Get the require.js file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/js folder of the demo.
+* Get the `require.js` file form [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
-* Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the prototype.js, scriptaculous.js, and slider.js files in the src/js/scriptaculous folder of the demo.
+* Get the zip file from [script.aculo.us](http://script.aculo.us/downloads) and put the `prototype.js`, `scriptaculous.js`, and `slider.js` files in the `src/js/scriptaculous` folder of the demo.

 You can deploy this demo in order to use the Lightstreamer server as Web server or in any external Web Server you are running.
-If you choose the former case please create the folders <LS_HOME>/pages/demos/BandwidthDemo then copy here the contents of the src/ folder of this project.<br>
+If you choose the former case please create the folders <LS_HOME>/pages/demos/BandwidthDemo then copy here the contents of the `src` folder of this project.<br>
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
 If you need to targeting a different Lightstreamer server please search this line:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"DEMO");
 ```
-in lsClient.js and change it accordingly.<br>
+in `lsClient.js` and change it accordingly.<br>

 The demo is now ready to be launched.